davidmytton/home/content/investments.md

 user."
 ---

-As the CEO of [Console](https://console.dev), a devtools focused newsletters, I'm interested in angel investing in any early-stage startups where developers are the primary user.
+As the CEO of [Console](https://console.dev), a devtools focused newsletter, I'm interested in angel investing in any early-stage startups where developers are the primary user.